 ‘Then the word of the Lord came to Jeremiah’ – we read this sentence time and time again throughout the book of Jeremiah.
-He was a prophet chosen by God to be one and so we are not taken by surprise when we come across those words.
+He was a prophet chosen by God and so we are not taken by surprise when we come across those words.

-But Jeremiah was after all a man, who although chosen by God, equipped and strengthened by Him to be His prophet (Jeremiah 1:9-10, 17-19), he experienced very human struggles, fears and emotions.
-The challenge to be strong and stay obedient to God despite the fear within when the people got hostile.
-The struggle to not despair and lean towards giving up when the people refuse to repent and continue to carry on in their idolatry.
+But Jeremiah was after all a man, who although chosen by God, equipped and strengthened by Him to be His prophet (Jeremiah 1:9-10, 17-19), experienced very human struggles, fears and emotions.
+He faced the challenge to be strong and stay obedient to God despite the fear within when the people got hostile, the struggle to not despair and lean towards giving up when the people refuse to repent and continue to carry on in their idolatry.
 He did very much have his moments where he wanted to give up doing what God was asking of Him (Jeremiah 15).

 Jeremiah was guided by God to proclaim that the nation of Judah would suffer famine, foreign conquest, plunder, and captivity in a land of strangers.
 His message of doom did not sit well with his hearers and as a consequence he underwent quite a lot of difficulties.